filyp/autocorrect/README.md

 ```python
 spell = Speller(nlp_data=your_word_frequency_dict)
 ```
-Where `your_word_frequency_dict` maps words to their frequency average frequencies in your text.
+Where `your_word_frequency_dict` is a dictionary which maps words to their average frequencies in your text.

 # Adding new languages
 First, define special letters, by adding entries in `word_regexes` and `alphabets` dicts in autocorrect/constants.py.